top of page

 I tell my clients that it is very important to see their own doctors regularly and follow medical advice when possible.
 It is the claimant's treating doctors who know them well, understand their medical history and have a longitudinal treatment history.

 So, if Social Security schedules you for an exam with one of their doctors--you should attend.
 But do not expect this to provide a basis for having your claim approved.
+You should be seeing your own doctors regularly.

 Recent Posts